tanberry/steampipecloud/README.md

 For this Guide, you can skip the prompt to add a "mod".

-Now that you have your Worspace defined in Steampipe Cloud, let's go to Deepnote and configure an integration with your Hackernews data in your Steampipe PostgreSQL database,
+Now that you have your Worspace defined in Steampipe Cloud, let's go to Deepnote and configure an integration with your Hackernews data in your Steampipe PostgreSQL database.

 ## Create an account on Deepnote (https://deepnote.com/sign-up)

 1. In Deepnote, click **Integrations** in the left navigation pane.

     a.
 Select PostgreSQL from the (since your free Steampipe workspace uses Postgres).

    The Configure PostgreSQL integration modal box displays.

     b.
 Enter the required connection information, using the connection information from the Steampipe Cloud workspace (on the Connect tab).

     c.
 Click **Create** to save your connection information and close the modal box.

 2. In Deepnote, create a new **Workspace**:

   a.
 In the left navigation area, click on the **plus sign** (+) beside **Workspace**.

   b.
 In the new workspace (by default called *Untitled*) go to the right navigation area and click on the **Integrations** tab.

-  The existing integrations display in left navigatin pane.
+  The existing integrations display in left navigation pane.

   c.
 Click **Connect** on the Hackernews integration that you previously defined in Steampipe.

   d.
 Click **How to Use** on the Integration.

   e.
 Click the name of your Steampipe integration.

 A new pgsql query block displays on the main area of your workspace.
 Here, you can enter queries against the Hackernews data that is stored in your Steampipe Cloud database.
 Example: `select * from hackernewstb.hackernews_top limit 10;`

 The returned data items display beneath the query.

 Congratulations, you have successfuly integrated your Steampipe Cloud database with Deepnote!